-Top tips to grow the best quality macadamia nuts
+tips to grow the best quality macadamia nuts

 South Africa is the largest producer of quality macadamia nuts globally.
-According to Allan Sutton, Valley Macadamia Group chairman, China’s insatiable demand for South African macadamias is due to a hard-earned reputation for superior quality.
-In a long chain of processes to get quality macadamias from farm to fingertips, stringent checks and balances are essential at every stage.
+According to Alan Sutton, Valley Macadamia Group chairman, China’s insatiable demand for South African macadamias is due to a hard-earned reputation for superior quality.
+In a long chain of processes to get quality macadamias from farm to fork, stringent checks and balances are essential at every stage.
 For farmers, growing the best quality macadamia nuts starts in the soil and ends with the right choice of processor.

 Soil preparation